mschlege1838/html-table-wrapper/README.md

 ## Installation

-To use HTMLTableWrapper.js on your webpages, you need only include the desired combination JavaScript/CSS file combination.
-These are detailed below:
+To use HTMLTableWrapper.js on your webpages, you need only include the desired combination of JavaScript/CSS files shown beloww:

-- Full
+- <a name="configurationFull"></a>Full
     - `html-table-wrapper.min.js`
     - `html-table-wrapper.min.css`

-    Fully featured, and end-user friendly.
-This is the easiest configuration to use.
+    Fully featured, and end-user friendly, this is the easiest configuration to use.
-- Utility
+- <a name="configurationUtility"></a>Utility
     - `html-table-wrapper-util.min.js`
     - `html-table-wrapper-util.min.css`

-    Includes the contents of the core configuration (below) with a couple extra classes that assist in using HTMLTableWrapper.js, but no UI elements.
+    The [_core_](#configurationCore) configuration with extra classes and functions to assist in using HTMLTableWrapper.js.
+No UI-related classes are included.
-- Core
+- <a name="configurationCore"></a>Core
     - `html-table-wrapper-core.min.js`
     - `html-table-wrapper-core.min.css`

-    Includes only the definition of [`HTMLTableWrapper`][HTMLTableWrapper], and supporting compatibility classes for Internet Explorer.
+    Includes only the definition of [`HTMLTableWrapper`][HTMLTableWrapper] and supporting compatibility functions for Internet Explorer.

-All the above files are included in the NPM package, along with their un-minified versions, HTMLTableWrapper.js's individual source files and associated documentation.
-If you use NPM these can be installed in your local project via:
+All files are included in the NPM package.
+If you use NPM, these can be installed in your local project via:
 ```
 > npm i html-table-wrapper
 ```
 The desired files can then be copied/linked from your `./node_modules/html-table-wrapper/` directory.

-Alternatively, the desired source files can be linked or downloaded directly via the JSDelivr CDN (all examples link directly to the CDN):
+Alternatively, the desired files can be linked to or downloaded directly via the JSDelivr CDN (all examples link directly to the CDN):
 ``` html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/html-table-wrapper/html-table-wrapper[-util|-core].min.css" />